-Criterion Guideline You must make sure that all your surveying, designing, installing, testing, servicing, maintaining and monitoring of electronic security system installations is done to the regulations and approval criteria.
+Criterion Guideline You must make sure that all your surveying, designing, installing, testing, servicing, maintaining and monitoring of electronic security system installations are done to the regulations and approval criteria.
 This includes any work or other functions or activities that you sub-contract.
-It also includes work or other functions or activities that you accept as a sub-contractor.
-If your organisation does not carry out work in all disciplines associated with the primary standards of the scheme, for example if you do not install CCTV, you may still gain approval.
-However, if you begin to install CCTV, all work carried out must be done in accordance with the requirements of NCP 104.
-Advise your NSI auditor and account manager of any changes in this regard.
-In particular, every security system installation you install must be to the British The primary scheme standards may call upon/require compliance with other standards.
-These standards are not
+It also includes work or other functions or If your organisation does not carry out work in all disciplines associated with the primary standards of the scheme, for example if you do not install CCTV, you may still gain approval.
+However, if you begin to install CCTV, all work carried out must be done in accordance with the requirements of NCP